-James Stephens (1824-1901) who had escaped from the British by pretending to have died and then fled to France 1848, returned to Ireland in 1856.
-Using the code name An Seabhach Siúlach, or the wandering hawk, he travelled throughout Ireland recruiting and in 1858, financed by a modest stipend from Irish Americans, he was able to establish the Irish Republican Brotherhood.
-In America, at the same time The Fenian Brotherhood was established by John O’ Mahoney, a former colleague of Stephens’ in Paris.
+James Stephens (1824-1901) who had escaped from the British by pretending to have died and then fled to France in 1848, returned to Ireland in 1856.
+Using the code name An Seabhach Siúlach, or the wandering hawk, he traveled throughout Ireland recruiting and in 1858, financed by a modest stipend from Irish Americans, he was able to establish the Irish Republican Brotherhood.
+In America, at the same time, The Fenian Brotherhood was established by John O’ Mahoney, a former colleague of Stephens’ in Paris.
 Other leading members of the Fenian movement were Charles Kickham, Jerimiah O’ Donovan Rossa, Micheal Doheny and Thomas Clarke Luby.

 Preparation for an armed uprising

 From the start, the over-riding ambition of the Fenian’s was that Ireland would be a free and self-determined nation.
 They recognized that Britain would not agree with this and so they began to prepare for an armed uprising.
 They began to organize in cells and each member had to take an oath.
 The American branch was to finance the buying and supply of weapons coupled with the provision of trained officers.